jjhiggz/zod-migrations/README.md

 JSON Evolver is like migrations but for your zod schemas.

+The idea for this library came from [This Article](https://www.inkandswitch.com/cambria/).
+If you're interested in the differences between this and Cambria, I've written a little bit about that [here](#differences-between-this-and-cambria).

 ## The Problem This Solves

 The problem with unstructured data is that our business logic is often tied to the structure of the data, even if that structure is not enforced by the database.
 This means that when the structure of the data changes, we need to update our business logic to match.
 This can be a pain, especially if the data is being used in multiple places in our codebase.